 Make any necessary changes.

 The dashboard allows you to invite or remove other streamers from the team.
-You can also determine who should be seen on the front page in the event that two streamers are live at the same time.
+You can also determine who should be seen on the front page if two streamers are live simultaneously.
 You can also edit the description or name and add graphics to the page.

 How to Get Members for Your Twitch Team